Skip to main content

 Configuration keys

-This feature is enabled by setting inferenceGatewayAuthScheme to sso and supplying inferenceGatewayOidc.
-Both are required — sso alone selects a different mode where the gateway itself acts as the authorization server.
+This feature is enabled by setting inferenceCredentialKind to interactive and supplying inferenceGatewayOidc.
+Both are required — interactive alone (without inferenceGatewayOidc) selects a different mode where the gateway itself acts as the authorization server.

 SettingMDM keyRequiredDescription